debee18/mybank/README.md

 ## Author

-MyBank is developed and maintained by [Your Name](https://github.com/your-username).
+MyBank is developed and maintained by [Debee](httpsgithub.com/debee18).

 ## License